After hours please call: Alcohol and Drug Helpline: 24/7 Support - 0800 787 797 OR NZ Police on 111 if there is an emergency.

 MANUKAU

-6pm, Thursday 30 October 2025
+6pm, Thursday 27 November 2025

 CADS 7 Ronwood Ave, Manukau

-We will talk you through a plan that best supports your whānau situation.
+You can always book a Toolkit session: We will talk you through a plan that best supports your whānau situation.
 Please get in contact to book a time or just to have a chat with someone who knows what it’s like.